inkbhd/test/README.md

 A small programming language created by Ashish Kumar Shukla.
 ## Overview

-Ala is a small language that Clement and Hussein built over the course of a four-day hackathon.
 It supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
 The language syntax is meant to be very readable and intuitive: for instance, every